-Imagine you're leaving a tip in a bar or a restaurant.
-You typically assume a percentage, like 10% of the total price.
-But the total price is not what the restaurant gets - a part of the money you leave is there because of the taxes.
-If you want to tip your waiter basing on the net price instead (as is customary in most countries), you've come to the right place.
-In most countries, we tip based on the gross price (in other words, the price that includes the tax).
-For that purpose, use our regular tip calculator.
+Imagine you're leaving a tip in a bar or a restaurant; you typically assume a percentage, like 10% of the total price.
+But not all of the total price goes to the restaurant - part of it is paid to the government as tax.
+If you want to tip your waiter basing on the net price instead (as is customary in some countries), you've come to the right place.
+If you want to tip based on the gross price (in other words, the price that includes the tax), use our regular tip calculator.

 Net price vs gross price

 But it's not the end.
 The tax is never a fixed amount of money - it is also expressed as a percentage (for instance, 23%).
 So,

 gross price = net price * (1 + (tax percentage / 100))

 How to use the tip from net price calculator

 - Look at the bill the find out the gross price.
 Let's assume it's $50.

 - Check, either on the receipt or online, what the tax rate is - let's say it's 23%.

 - Decide on the tip you want to leave.
 Let's say you feel generous today and want to leave a 15% tip on the net price.